Megha849/HygieiaDocs/pages/hygieia/Plugin/pluginjenkins.md

 To install the plugin in Jenkins:

 1. In the Jenkins toolbar, navigate to Manage Plugins > Advanced Tab.
-2. In the 'Upload Plugin' section, click 'Choose File', navigate to the `\hygieia-jenkins-plugin\target` folder, and then select the .hpi file.
+2. In the 'Upload Plugin' section, click 'Choose File', navigate to the `\hygieia-jenkins-plugin\target` folder, and then select the `hygieia-publisher.hpi` file.
 Click Upload.

    Once the plugin is installed, you can view the plugin listed in the 'Installed' tab.
 3. Restart Jenkins.

-4. Configure Global Hygieia Publisher in Jenkins Manage Jenkins/Configure System.
-Enter Hygieia API url such as `http://localhost:8080/api`.
+4. Configure Global Hygieia Publisher in Jenkins.

+   In the Jenkins toolbar, navigate to Manage Jenkins > Configure System.
+   In the Jenkins URL, Enter the Hygieia API URL, `http://localhost:8080/api`.

 5. In Jenkins pipeline syntax page, Hygieia publish steps are displayed:

 ![Image](https://megha849.github.io/HygieiaDocs/media/images/jenkins2.0-steplist.png)

 6. Select a step (for example, Hygieia Deploy Step), fill in the required information and click 'Generate Pipeline Script'.
-The generated script can now be copied to the pipeline script:
+Copy the generated script to the pipeline script:

 ![Image](https://megha849.github.io/HygieiaDocs/media/images/jenkins2.0-hygieia-deploy-step.png)

-7. Screenshot below shows a simple pipeline script with maven build, hygieia artifact and deploy publishing.
+7. The following screenshot shows a simple pipeline script with Maven build, Hygieia artifact, and deploy publishing.

 ![Image](https://megha849.github.io/HygieiaDocs/media/images/jenkins2.0-pipeline-deploy-publish.png)

-### Jenkins (pre Jenkins 2.0)
+### Jenkins (Versions Prior to 2.0)

-1. Install the plugin by using 'Advanced' option in Jenkins Plugin Management to manually upload the file from local disk.
+1. In the Jenkins toolbar, navigate to Manage Plugins > Advanced Tab.
+2. In the 'Upload Plugin' section, click 'Choose File', navigate to the `\hygieia-jenkins-plugin\target` folder, and then select the `hygieia-publisher.hpi` file.
+Click Upload.

+   Once the plugin is installed, you can view the plugin listed in the 'Installed' tab.
-2. Restart Jenkins.
+3. Restart Jenkins.
+4. Configure Global Hygieia Publisher in Jenkins.

+   In the Jenkins toolbar, navigate to Manage Jenkins > Configure System.
-3. Configure Global Hygieia Publisher in Jenkins Manage Jenkins/Configure System.
-Enter Hygieia API url such as `http://localhost:8080/api`.
+   In the Jenkins URL, Enter the Hygieia API URL, `http://localhost:8080/api`.

 ![Image](https://megha849.github.io/HygieiaDocs/media/images/jenkins-global.png)

-4. For a build job, add a Post build action 'Hygieia Publisher'.
+5. For a build job, add the Post build action 'Hygieia Publisher'.
-5. Select what to send to Hygieia.
-Currently, 'Build', 'Artifact Info', 'Sonar Anslysis', 'Deployment', and 'Cucumber Test Results' can be published.
+6. Select the data to be sent to Hygieia.
+Currently, 'Build', 'Artifact Info', 'Sonar Analysis', 'Deployment', and 'Cucumber Test Results' can be published.

 ![Image](https://megha849.github.io/HygieiaDocs/media/images/jenkins-job-config.png)